bradymholt/cRonstrue/README.md

 <script src="https://unpkg.com/cronstrue@latest/dist/cronstrue.min.js" async></script>
 ```

-Using the "latest" tag will result in a 302 redirect to the latest version tag so it is highly recommended to use a specific version tag such as https://unpkg.com/cronstrue@1.48.0/dist/cronstrue.min.js to avoid this redirect.
+Using the "latest" tag will result in a 302 redirect to the latest version tag so it is recommended to use a specific version tag such as https://unpkg.com/cronstrue@1.48.0/dist/cronstrue.min.js to avoid this redirect.

 ## Usage